ibm-cloud-docs/framework-financial-services-controls/controls-output/at/at-4.md

 {{site.data.keyword.attribute-definition-list}}

-# AT-4 - Security Training Records
+# AT-4 - Training Records
 {: #at-4}

 ## Control requirements
 {: #control-requirements}

-The organization:

-AT-4 (a)
+### AT-4 (a)

-    : Documents and monitors individual information system security training activities including basic security awareness training and specific information system security training; and
+Document and monitor information security and privacy training activities, including security and privacy awareness training and specific role-based security and privacy training.

-AT-4 (b)
+### AT-4 (b)

-    : Retains individual training records for _[IBM Assignment: at least one year]_.
+Retain individual training records for _[IBM Assignment: at least one year]_.

 ## NIST supplemental guidance
 {: #nist-supplemental-guidance}

-Documentation for specialized training may be maintained by individual supervisors at the option of the organization.
+Documentation for specialized training may be maintained by individual supervisors at the discretion of the organization.
+The National Archives and Records Administration provides guidance on records retention for federal agencies.